-Step 2: Tap Change Wallpaper if you'd like to choose a different background for your home screen.
-Preset wallpapers are divided according to different categories, while you can also choose from your own photos, by tapping My Photos.
+Step 2: Select Change wallpaper if you'd like to choose a different background for your home screen.
+Preset wallpapers are divided according to different categories, while you can also choose from your own photos, by choosing My photos.

 Conversely, if you choose Basic Colors, the interface will be colored according to basic color schemes, and will have little to do with your choice of wallpaper.

 Step 4: One other thing you can do on Settings > Wallpaper & style is activate Themed Icons.
 If you switch this on, icons on your home screen and elsewhere will be colored or shaded according to your wallpaper.